-Closing Gaps scores are determined based on subgroups of students tested each year.
-You should therefore verify the accuracy of your school's demographic data for each of the years included in the Closing Gaps tables on pages 9-10 of the Report Card Detail.
+Closing Gaps scores are determined based on groups of students tested each year.
+You should therefore verify the accuracy of your school's demographic data for each of the years included in the Closing Gaps tables on pages 5-6 of the School Report Card Detail (and pages 6-7 for District Report Cards).